 The University will protect the privacy of everyone involved in a report of sexual violence to the greatest degree possible under law and University policy.
-If an individual does not wish to file a report with the police or the University, they can report a sexual assault, dating violence, domestic violence, or stalking confidentially to the Center for Advocacy, Resources and Education (CARE) by contacting (530) 752-3299.
-Incidents discussed with CARE may be counted and disclosed in the University's annual crime statistics (if the crime falls within a reportable category), but identities and details regarding the crime will not be reported to law enforcement or the University.
+If an individual does not wish to file a report with the police or the University, they can consult confidentially with CARE by contacting (530) 752-3299.

 If an individual decides to report sexual violence to the University, a small group of administrators will consult to determine if an investigation is appropriate.
-That group includes the campus Title IX Officer and Sexual Harassment Officer; and a representative from one of these units as appropriate: Academic Affairs, Student Judicial Affairs and Human Resources.
+That group includes the campus Title IX Officer and Sexual Harassment Officer; and a representative from Academic Affairs, Student Judicial Affairs or Human Resources, as appropriate.
 These people will be informed of both parties' names and the allegations.